strapi/documentation/docs/developer-docs/latest/developer-resources/database-migrations.md

 # Database migrations (experimental feature)

-Database migrations exist to run one-time queries against the database, typically to modify the tables structure or the data when upgrading the Strapi app.
+Database migrations exist to run one-time queries against the database, typically to modify the tables structure or the data when upgrading the Strapi application.

 ::: callout 🚧  Experimental
 The feature is to be considered as unfinished and experimental.